 Because of the effects of gravity, the gun work angle must be dropped slightly by 0 to 15 degrees.
 Without changing the work angle, the filler metal may sag or rollover on the bottom side of the weld joint.
 The travel angle, whether using a push or a drag technique, generally remains the same as for a weld joint in the flat position.

 When making multi-pass welds on thick metal, or to bridge a slight gap where fit-up is poor, weave beads may be used to fill a weld joint.
 A slight hesitation at the top toe of the weld helps prevent undercut and ensure proper tie-in of the weld to the base metal.

 Voltage and amperage settings for welding in the horizontal position are usually the same or slightly less than settings for welding in the flat position.

 Vertical welding, both up and down, can be difficult.
 This makes pre-weld set-up very important for making high quality welds.
 Since you are fighting gravity, consider reducing the voltage and amperage 10 to 15 percent from the settings for the same weld in the flat position.

-The vertical up technique is beginning at the bottom of a joint and welding up.
+With a The vertical up technique, begin is beginning at the bottom of a joint and welding up.
 This can provide better penetration on thicker materials (typically 1/4 inch or more).
 The travel angle of the gun is a 5 to 15 degree drop from the perpendicular position.
 A slight weaving motion can help control the size, shape and cooling effects of the weld puddle.

 Drag, push or perpendicular gun techniques can be used for welding overhead.
 But because of gravity, travel speeds must be fast enough so that the weld metal does not fall out of the joint.
 Also for this reason, weave beads should not be too wide.
 Lowering the voltage and amperage help keep the weld puddle small and more controllable (which is why you might want to consider using a smaller diameter wire).